lpmdiaz/3D-SFS/README.md

 	Rscript plot3Dsfs.R parsed3Dsfs 3Dsfs 40 40

 does blah blah blah.
 Note that this program requires the *plot3D* R package.
+Do

+	sudo Rscript ./plot3Dsfs.R [with the rest of the arguments]

+the first time to install the package if not already installed (also to install *gpl* package for interactive plotting).

 ### Rscript